bbadhe/staticweb/README.md

 # staticweb
-This is sample static web project
+This is sample docker build testing